common-workflow-language/user_guide/_sources/topics/parameter-references.md.txt

 :name: tar-param-job.yml
 ```

-Create your input files and invoke `cwl-runner` with the tool wrapper and the
+Create your input files and invoke `cwl-runner` with the tool description and the
 input object on the command line:

 ```{code-block} console